NCERT Class 12 Physics Solutions 2022-23 for All Chapters – Download PDF

 This chapter explains the basic idea of displacement current, electromagnetic waves and their characteristics and transverse nature.
 You will also learn the concept of the electromagnetic spectrum including elementary facts and their uses.

-NCERT Solutions for Class 12 Physics Chapter 9 Ray Optics and Optical Instruments
+Chapter 9 Ray Optics and Optical Instruments Summary

-NCERT Class 12 Physics Solutions Chapter 11 Dual Nature of Radiation and Matter
+Chapter 11 Dual Nature of Radiation and Matter Summary

-In this chapter, you will learn about the dual nature of radiation, photoelectric effect, Hertz and Lenard’s observations, Einstein’s photoelectric equation, de Broglie relation.
+In this chapter, you will learn about the dual nature of radiation, the photoelectric effect, Hertz and Lenard’s observations, Einstein’s photoelectric equation, and de Broglie’s relation.
 Davisson-Germer experiment.

 This chapter explains the composition and size of the nucleus, atomic masses, isotopes, isobars, isotones, radioactivity, and radioactive particles and their properties and radioactive decay law, the mass-energy relation, nuclear fission, and fusion.